Selecting a Carder

 Selecting Carding Cloth

-Regular: 72 teeth per square inch, Can be used for coarse and mid-range fibers such as Cheviot, Romney and adult Mohair.
-Useful for carding wool such as Border Leichester to get a deep batt.
+- Regular: 72 teeth per square inch, Can be used for coarse and mid-range fibers such as Cheviot, Romney and adult Mohair.
+Useful for carding wool such as Border Leicester to get a deep batt.
 NOT recommended for fine fibers.

 Tpi stands for teeth per square inch.
 It is used in reference to the carding cloth used on your drum carder, hand carders, or flicker.
 How many you need depends on what fiber you want to card.
 Keep in mind that not one set will work perfectly for every fiber but, for the most part a pair ranging from 72-112 TPI will work on most wool.